Big-Datdragon/MFG-Net/README.md

 We appreciate your interest and patience.

 ## Timeline
-- Expected release: Upon manuscript acceptance (estimated [Month, Year]).
+- Expected release: Upon manuscript acceptance .
 - Pre-release access: Not available during peer review to ensure double-blind process integrity.

 ## License